carpentries-incubator/lesson-R-packaging/_episodes/02-getting_started.md

 ## A minimal package

-The menus in `RStudio` will help us greatly, also for creating a package.
+The menus in `RStudio` will help us greatly.
-If you open `RStudio`, look at the upper left corner and press `File > New project > New directory`, you'll see a menu like this:
+Now we'll open `RStudio` and look at the upper left corner.
+Let's press `File > New project > New directory`, and we'll see a menu like this:

 ![New project menu](../fig/new-project.png)